nilsmango/project7III/content/tap/manual/_index.md

 ### Add the Tap MIDI Remote Script
 <ol>
 <li>On your computer, download the MIDI Remote Script at <a href="/tap/Tap.zip" download>project7iii.com/tap/Tap.zip</a>.</li>
 <li>Manually create a folder called <code>Remote Scripts</code> within your User Library if it does not already exist.
-The default User Library location are:
+The default User Library locations are:
  <blockquote class="list_block">
  <strong>Windows</strong><br><code>\Users\[username]\Documents\Ableton\User Library</code>
  <br>